eduMFA/eduMFA/doc/workflows_and_tools/tools/index.rst

 step *mark* the orphaned tokens.
 A day later you could run the script again and delete those tokens, which are (still) *orphaned* and *marked*.

-You can also filter for token attributes and attribute values.
+The token janitor script can also filter for token attributes and attribute values.
 It is also possible to check just for the existence or not-existence of a certain tokeninfo-value.